aws/amazon-freertos/README.md

 ## Update (05/26/2021)

 In the next few months, we will have an official release of the AWS Reference Integration repository which brings in the 202012.01-LTS libraries.
-In this release, we will carry the LTS libraries and remove legacy ones.
+In this release, we will carry the LTS libraries and remove legacy ones from main branch.
 The legacy libraries will continue to be accessible through the [202012.00 release](https://github.com/aws/amazon-freertos/tree/202012.00), and AWS will continue to support Github issues on these libraries on a case by case basis.
 We also created [20210526_Archive](https://github.com/aws/amazon-freertos/tree/20210526_Archive) tag for archiving old libraries with the latest changes in main, but it is not an official release nor tested.

 We're removing the following libraries under /libraries/c_sdk:
 *  defender under /c_sdk/aws.
 This is replaced by device_defender_for_aws library under /libraries.